ThomasvanAalten/astroproject/README.md

 Cataloguing the Images
 ----------------------

-Using DAOStarFinder.find, with a FWHM of 8 pixels and a sigma level of 3 times the standard deviation of the counts in the image, a catalogue of all of the sources in the FIRST image in the dataset is made.
+Using DAOStarFinder.find, with a FWHM of 8 pixels and a sigma level of 5 times the standard deviation of the counts in the image, a catalogue of all of the sources in the FIRST image in the dataset is made.
 The catalogue stores an ID for each star, its position on the image and its peak flux density per pixel (amongst other less important things).
-The catalogue is saved in the workspace directory as 'catalogue_name.txt', where name is the name of the dataset.
+The catalogue is saved in the results directory as 'catalogue_name.txt', where name is the name of the dataset.

 The cataloguer also records the times at which image was taken in the